 You may think there are no jobs at your workplace for someone with an intellectual/developmental disability.
 Ask managers to list the things that they need done and do not have time to do, or that are too time-intensive for other employees.
 The possibilities are endless.
 You don’t have to work this out alone, either.
 If you’re not sure how a person with an intellectual/developmental disability can fit into your business, call us to arrange a tour so we can observe the work environment, learn about your specific business needs, and offer suggestions.

 I can’t offer a full-time job.
 Does that mean I can’t hire someone?

 Not at all.
-Many people with developmental disabilities are interested in working part-time.
+Many people with intellectual/developmental disabilities are interested in working part-time.
 In fact, part-time employment may be the best way for an employee to learn and master the skills needed for your business.

 How will this affect my other employees?

-Many co-workers tell us that working alongside a person with a developmental disability has enhanced their teamwork and their work culture.
+Many co-workers tell us that working alongside a person with an intellectual/developmental disability has enhanced their teamwork and their work culture.
 If your employees are uncertain about the concept initially, it’s usually because they have no idea what to expect.
 We can help you address this issue in several ways.
 A Tri-Valley staff member can visit your business and meet with staff to help answer any questions or address any concerns.
 We can also provide diversity and/or co-worker trainings that are tailored to your specific business needs.

 What about accommodating special needs?

 Businesses accommodate for individual needs of employees all the time.
 This may range from providing hand rests for staff using computers, flex time programs, task lists, to simply helping a co-worker with physical tasks that they are not strong enough to do.
 Most of the time, making accommodations for someone is simple and does not cost your business anything.

 Will I have support?